5-Ingredient Peanut Chocolate Date Bark

 • Each Medjool date (around 24-28 grams) contains approximately 1.6 to 1.8 grams of dietary fibre.
 Fun fact: they’re classified as having a low-moderate glycemic index (aka a measure of blood sugar impact).
 This translates to a smoother, steadier rise in blood sugar levels after eating.

 • They’re rich in antioxidants.
-Medjool dates boast several antioxdiants, which help protect cells from oxidative damage, include flavonoids, carotenoids, and phenolic acids (1).
-One study in dried fruit found that dates had the highest antioxidant content when compared with figs and prunes (2).
+Medjool dates boast several antioxidants, which help protect cells from oxidative damage, include flavonoids, carotenoids, and phenolic acids (1).
+One study found that dates had the highest antioxidant content when compared with figs and prunes (2).

 Thanks for reading!
 Looking for more healthier sweet treat ideas?
 Check out Nourish and Tempt’s dessert collection here.